azdavis/azdavis.net/posts/en/worth-doing.md

 Sound familiar?
 I know I've done this before, maybe without even realizing it.

+## The problem

 The problem is the type of thinking that the saying promotes.
+We translate:

+> If it's worth doing, it's worth doing well.

+Into:

+> If I can't do it well, then it's not worth doing.

+Which then leads to giving up on our commitments when we can't perfectly follow through on them.

+## The solution

 I prefer a different way of thinking:

 > If it's worth doing, it's worth doing at all.